zeguoqiu/relmed_analysis_behaviour/README.md

 Code in this repository runs simulations and analyses behavioural data from RELMED.

 The code runs on a Docker container.
+To lauch the docker container, first you need to create a local version of the file env.list (which won't be tracked by git).
+This file contains settings that are specific to your machine, as well as passwords:

+1. `JULIA_NUM_THREADS=11`: Number of cores available on your machine.
+Make sure that Docker desktop is set to allow you to use this number of cores.
+2. `REDCap_url=https://redcap.slms.ucl.ac.uk/api/`: Url of REDCap database to download pilot1 data.
+3. `REDCap_token=YOURTOKEN`: Your URL token for REDCap.

+(If you don't want to download data from REDCap, you don't need the latter two.
+The data is saved on osf in preprocessed format which you can download.)

-To lauch the docker container run the following command in the Mac terminal:
+Then run the following command in the Mac terminal:

 ```
 docker run -it --rm --name relmed -p 8888:8888 -v $(pwd):/home/jovyan --env-file env.list yanivabir/relmed:v1.01